symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``null``

 If defined, this value is used as part of the "namespace" generated for the cache item keys.
-It's useful to prevent naming collisions when deploying multiple applications into the same path (on different servers) that share the same cache backend.
+A common practice is to use the unique name of the application (e.g. ``symfony.com``) because that prevents naming collisions when deploying multiple applications into the same path (on different servers) that share the same cache backend.